-Anchor text is the visible and clickable piece of text in a link.
-The text appears in a different color and is often underlined.
+Anchor text is the visible, clickable text of a link.
+It usually appears in a different color than the surrounding text and is often underlined.
 Good anchor text tells the reader what to expect if they click on the link.
-Getting your anchor texts right increases the chance of someone clicking on your link.
-It also provides context for search engines.
+Getting your anchor text right increases the chance of someone clicking on your link, and helps search engines by giving them context.